OpenLiberty/ci.gradle/docs/compileJsp.md

-## InstallApps task
+## compileJsp task
 ---
-The `compileJsp` task compiles the JSP files in the src/main/webapp directory.
-This goal relies on a running server, so a Liberty server must be configured.
+The `compileJsp` task compiles the JSP files in the src/main/webapp directory so that they can be packaged with the application.

 ### Parameters

-See the Liberty server configuration properties for common server configuration.
+See the [Liberty server configuration](libertyExtensions.md#liberty-server-configuration) properties for common server configuration.

-In particular, the jspVersion and the timeout properties are used for compiling JSP files.
+In particular, the jspVersion and the jspCompileTimeout properties are used for compiling JSP files.

 ### Example: